johncegom/smc-ai/README.md

 ## Testing

 For testing purposes, access code API responses from the frontend and log them into the console.
-To test OTP code through SMS (Twilio), follow the Twilio guide to create a trial account and verify your mobile phone number.
+To test OTP code through SMS (Twilio), follow the Twilio guide to create a trial account and make sure your mobile phone is verified and can receive SMS message from Twilio via API on Twilio console.